automatically generated captions

 00:01:19 And so computer science comes into it because we need to understand from a computational point of view what's going on

-00:01:26 when you open your eyes and see the shapes of objects the colors in the motions of objects.
+00:01:26 when you open your eyes and see the shapes of objects the colors and the motions of objects.

 00:01:30 You're not just seeing them.